genevsky/genevsky.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Alex Genevsky is an Associate Professor of Marketing and Consumer Neuroscience at the Rotterdam School of Management, Erasmus University.
+He received his Ph.D. in Psychology from Stanford University with a focus on the neuroscience of emotions and decision-making.
+His research applies lessons from psychology and neuroscience to better understanding consumer behavior and market outcomes.